Notice of Data Incident

 Sports-related hand and wrist Injuries can occur when a ball or another player hits your hand, causing damage to the bones, muscles, and ligaments that make up the hand and wrist.

-They can occur in baseball, softball, basketball, and many other sports.
+They can occur in baseball, softball, basketball, while playing pickleball, and many other sports.
 These injuries range from mild (a slight sprain) to severe (dislocation or fracture).
 Wearing wrist guards can help prevent injuries.

-Performing everyday tasks can also be a common cause of hand and wrist injuries.
+Performing everyday tasks can also be a common cause of hand, wrist, and elbow sports injuries.
 These injuries are often caused by heavy lifting or awkward work positions.

 Sometimes, repetitive motion injuries occur in the hand and wrist.
 These include: